multiparty/conclave/demo/demo.md

 Begin by downloading and following install instructions for the JIFF library: https://github.com/multiparty/jiff Next, you should use a virtualenv running Python3.5: https://virtualenv.pypa.io/en/latest/installation.html

-Conclave can be run by submitting a protocol.
-For example, a heatmap protocol would look like the following:
+Conclave can be run by submitting a protocol like the following:

 ### protocol.py
 ```python